 Decline in value: Deductions for the cost of a depreciating asset are based on the decline in value.

-For most depreciating assets, you have the choice of two methods to work out the decline in value of a depreciating asset: the prime cost method or the diminishing value method; see Methods of working out decline in value on page 8.
+For most depreciating assets, you have the choice of 2 methods to work out the decline in value of a depreciating asset: the prime cost method or the diminishing value method; see Methods of working out decline in value.